skleinbo/Ising/README.md

 For now the simulation is restricted to a square lattice with constant couplings and external fields.
 It should however be fairly straightforward to extend the code to cover more general systems.

+_Please dig around the source, alter the UI to your liking, introduce new observables, etc!_

-__If you spot an error or miss a feature, please feel free to open an issue or a pull request!__
+_If you spot an error or miss a feature, please feel free to open an issue or a pull request!_

 ## Compatibility and Installation